jmrnilsson/MinMQ/README.md

 Libuv-transport previously was used in AspNetCore 1.0 and [restored](https://github.com/aspnet/KestrelHttpServer/issues/2104) in AspNet 2.*.
 Similar to [this article](https://github.com/aspnet/KestrelHttpServer/issues/2104) it's found that performance drops significantly in high-contention scenarios.

-Future aspirations may include:
+## Future aspirations may include:
-- A formal API (perhaps somthing reminiscent to MSMQ or IronMQ)
+- A formal API (perhaps something reminiscent to MSMQ or IronMQ)
   - `Send` (or Post)
   - Explicit two-phase commits for retrieving messages:
     - `Peek` (or Reserve)